ryo33/narrative/README.md

 #### Contextual Clarity

-Copying steps from other stories often leads to a mix-up of contexts, and making it not easy to decipher the key point of a story.
+Copying steps from other stories often leads to a mix-up of contexts, and making it not easy to decipher the key point of a story (without attaching proper aliases to common steps).
 While we tend to have many story have the same steps that shares the same context and implementation, it's challenging to maintain the coherency of sharing the same logic while we add, remove, modify the stories.

 One downside of this approach is that stories could have inconsistency in the writing style among them, but it can be mitigated by organizing stories in the